luweizhang/chess-ai/README.md

 ```
 python2 play.py
 ```
 You will be prompted to enter a starting and ending coordinate for your move.
-I.e a2, a4, g4, etc etc
+I.e `a2` -> `a4`

 You can find more details in my blog: